5orenso/aws-ami-creation/README.md

   ----------      -----    |  --------   --------  |
                             -----------------------
 ```
+Next steps:

-You need to setup the ELB and connect it to the Auto Scaling Group.
+* Setup the ELB and connect it to the Auto Scaling Group.

 ## Prerequisite